 As well as state surveillance we must be aware of corporate data collection, which is just as potentially harmful, if not more so.
 This chapter looks at copyright and other issues by examining the cases of the Pirate Bay and Kim Dotcom, both of whom continue to challenge outdated commercial and legal orthodoxies.

 Chapter 5 contains the case history of persecuted US journalist Barrett Brown, who was incarcerated for 63 months due to his investigation of private security contractors to the world's governments and corporations.
 This chapter also discusses the role of the press in general, and considers the impact of the Mossack Fonseca Papers (sometimes known as 'The Panama Papers') a fascinating case study into how journalism relates to entrenched political and corporate power.

 Chapter 6 - WE ARE THE UNCONCERNED

 Chapter 6 of HOW TO DO PRIVACY concerns yourself, discussing the cases of Lavar Levison (of LAVABIT) and the tragedy of young computer genius and activist Aaron Swartz.
-The argument presented by state and other powers is often that people do not mind this largescale data collection, and this chapter focuses on the implications of this lack of concern.
+The argument presented is often that people do not mind this largescale data collection, and this chapter focuses on the implications of this lack of concern.

 Chapter 7 - FUTURE FAMILIAR?